Gerble3/Capstone-The-Lock-Box/README.md

 - Each sensitive field is encrypted with **fresh nonces** using AES-GCM.
 - **No plaintext** is written to disk by this code beyond what you pass on the command line (avoid using `--pw` in real use; supply via prompt).
 - Add the Qt UI in Week 5–6 and call these functions from your slots.
+-REMINDER login.py and main_window.py are 1 level up in the file tree from the other files, those 2 files sit in the CAPTONE folder and not the cloud_vault